-- Replace your wipers every year to prevent them from cracking, breaking, or not sealing properly when you need them most.
+- Replace your wipers yearly to prevent them from cracking, breaking, or not sealing properly when needed.

-Slow down.
-During any inclement weather or unfavorable driving conditions, your first reaction should always be to adjust your speed accordingly.
-Wet roads reduce your traction, and slowing down reduces the chances of you skidding out, and will give you more time to react to emergencies.
+During inclement weather or unfavorable driving conditions, your first reaction should always be to adjust your speed accordingly.
+Wet roads reduce your traction, slowing down reduces the chances of you skidding out and will give you more time to react to emergencies.

 - Wet roads can reduce your traction by about a third, so you should also reduce your speed by a third.

-- Even small amounts of water can make the road more slippery because the water mixes with oils on the road, and this creates a greasy layer.
+- Even small amounts of water can make the road more slippery because the water mixes with oils on the road, creating a greasy layer.

-- Driving too quickly on wet roads can lead to hydroplaning, which means that your tires lose contact with the road.
-When a car hydroplanes, you have very little control in terms of steering or braking.
+- Driving too quickly on wet roads can lead to hydroplaning, which means your tires lose contact with the road.
+When a car hydroplanes, you have little control over steering or braking.

 - Keeping your eyes on the road at all times

 - Paying attention to what drivers and pedestrians are doing around you.

 - Turning off the radio and ignoring your cell phone and other electronic devices.

 - Ceasing any conversations, you were having with passengers.